 A historic looking pouch of Chaga nuggets or chunks.
 This picture is paired with a blog titled "Who Discovered Chaga?
 A Brief History of This Functional Mushroom".

-Who Discovered Chaga?
-A Brief History of This Functional Mushroom
+A Brief History of Chaga

 Chaga mushrooms have been used for medicinal purposes for centuries all over the Northern Hemisphere.
 Today, we’re going to dive into Chaga’s cultural history and discuss its discovery so you can get a better idea of how this medicinal mushroom made its way to the modern-day wellness world.
 Before we dive in, let’s quickly go over what Chaga is.